sgarg-10/Android-Development/README.md

 # Android-Development
 This repository will contain all the apps and projects I have created in Android Visual Studio.
+(User Interface based Apps)

 ### Project 1: Flappy Bird Clone - Gaming App
 Link to my project on Github: **https://github.com/sgarg-10/FlappyBird-App--Android-Project/tree/master**